thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 |44|-2|
 |55|-1|

-List elements can be accessed using indices. `l[0]` will return the first value of the list `l`. `0` is the index, if we try to access an index which doesn't exist, like `l[100]`, then it throws an error.
+List elements can be accessed using indices.

 ```python
 l = [11,22,33,44,55]